 |Title:||Assistant Coach - Offensive Line|

-Jeremy Bandy is in his second season as Harvard’s offensive line coach.
+Jeremy Bandy is in his third season as Harvard’s offensive line coach in 2014.

 Bandy coordinates recruiting efforts for the Crimson in the New England states, as well as Virginia, Washington, D.C., Maryland, Delaware and Canada.